adili0505/Demo/README.md

 # Demo
-Learning time series data sets
+Learning how to analyze time series data sets